BA in Linguistics & Philosophy

 - CAS PH 422 Analytic Philosophy or CAS PH 443 Philosophy of Mind

 - CAS LX 301 Phonetics & Phonology: Introduction to Sound Systems (previously offered as CAS LX 510)

 - CAS LX 321 Syntax: Introduction to Sentential Structure (previously offered as CAS LX 522)

 - CAS LX 331 Semantics & Pragmatics: Introduction to Linguistic Meaning (previously offered as CAS LX 502)

 - One additional course in formal syntax, semantics, or pragmatics, chosen from:

-- Or an appropriate CAS LX 500 topics course, selected in consultation with the student’s advisor.
+- or an appropriate CAS LX 390 or 490 topics course, selected in consultation with the student’s advisor

 Three additional linguistics or philosophy courses above the 100 level, including at least one each in linguistics and philosophy.
 Recommended courses include the following: